UnforeseenOcean/ShadowrunReturnsEditorDoc/README.md

 ## Editor notes
 - The "End game with epilogue and credits" option takes file names (text files in the `misc` folder), **not** raw text!
 This puzzled me for a long time.
 - The scene, quest item or conversation name cannot contain the word "meta".
 This also means `ch1-sc1-Item-Metal` is also invalid since it contains "meta" in the name.
 - If the Test Scene or compilation fails with blank error report, run "Validate Content Pack Dependencies".
-It will usually show what went wrong.
+It will usually show what went wrong. (and check for anything named with the word "meta" anywhere within the filename)
 - Weirdly, the editor *does* read all files in the directory, regardless of its usability; You have to make sure you aren't putting any weird files into the folders, even if it's your own folder.
 Else, it will cause errors.
+- Update: The "meta" rule also applies to the filenames.
+Forbidden name examples: `publicametallo.png`, `beametal.png`, `metaldoor.png`, `weaponsmeta.png`

 ## credits.txt
 Put this file in `misc` folder.
 The formatting is as follows: